rows/hiring/job descriptions/QA Engineer.md

 * Experience in working in Agile (Scrum/Kanban) environments.
 * Fluency in Selenium? and Java coding.
 * Experience in test and defect management tools.
-* Track quality assurance metrics, like defect densities and open defect counts
+* Track quality assurance metrics, like defect densities and open defect counts.
-* Stay up-to-date with new testing tools and test strategies
+* Stay up-to-date with new testing tools and test strategies.
 * Knowledge of source control systems.
 * Strong attention to detail.
 * Able communicator in English.
 Portuguese is optional but welcome.

 # Nice to have
-* ISTB Training - Foundation level
+* ISTB Training - Foundation level.
 * GitHub experienced user.

 # What’s in it for you?